 - Past illnesses, injuries, hospitalizations and surgeries.

 - The names and doses of medications your child is on.

 - Height, weight, blood pressure and pulse measurement.

 - Heart, lung, abdomen, ear, nose and throat examination.

 Dizziness, chest pain, and problems breathing can be serious.
 Therefore, make sure you inform the provider if your child has had these issues during exercise.

 At the end of the visit, your healthcare provider will stamp the medical forms required.

-When you visit Statcare Urgent Medical Care, you can get your child’s sport physical done without having to wait in long lines.
+When you visit Statcare Urgent Medical Care, you can get your child’s sports physical the same day.
+Plus, you can avoid long lines.
 You can even check in online prior to your visit.
 We are open 7 days a week.
 You do not need an appointment.
-With extended hours, Statcare Urgent Medical Care makes it easy to receive a sports physical and return to the game.
+With extended hours, Statcare Urgent Medical Care makes it easy to receive a physical and return to the game.
 Walk in and be seen now!